uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

 ## Flow of requests and referrals
 First, check if it there is another assistant that is relevant.
 If there is: ask user if they want to be referred.
-If there is both a source and an assistant that relate to a topic, ask user what level of detail they want; if they want indepth discussion, you refer them to the specialist.
+If there is both a source and an assistant associated with a topic, ask user what level of detail they want; if they want indepth discussion, you refer them to the specialist.
 Otherwise, check if any of the sources are `promising` (potentially relevant) and iterate this scheme until you find a relevant source or